Seaton branch line: Construction

 The working arrangements with the L&SWR seem to have been left unclear.
 The company wished the L&SWR to work the line for them, and they tried to obtain more favourable financial terms than the L&SWR offered, and for a time considered working the line themselves.
 However the vulnerabilities of operating such a short line with the risk of accident or locomotive failure disrupting matters.
-At length the Company agreed the L&SWR terms.
+At length the company agreed the L&SWR terms.

-The Company submitted the line for formal approval by the Board of Trade's Railway Inspectorate, and Colonel Yolland visited on 27 December 1867, but he objected to the Company's proposed connection at Colyton (i.e. the junction with the L&SWR main line): branch trains arriving were to run past the station and then propel back 200 yards to use the down (westbound) platform of the main line, rather than having a separate bay platform.
+The company submitted the line for formal approval by the Board of Trade's Railway Inspectorate, and Colonel Yolland visited on 27 December 1867, but he objected to the company's proposed connection at Colyton (i.e. the junction with the L&SWR main line): branch trains arriving were to run past the station and then propel back 200 yards to use the down (westbound) platform of the main line, rather than having a separate bay platform.
 There were numerous other matters of detail objected to.

 When Yolland revisited for a second inspection on 19 February 1868, he was satisfied with all the minor issues except one, but the platforming arrangement at Colyton Junction was outstanding.
-However Sir Walter Trevelyan had an interview with the president of the Board of Trade, and the outcome was that this objection would be laid aside on the Company's undertaking to provide a branch line platform in six months on request from the Board of Trade.
+However Sir Walter Trevelyan had an interview with the president of the Board of Trade, and the outcome was that this objection would be laid aside on the company's undertaking to provide a branch line platform in six months on request from the Board of Trade.

-At the end of February 1868 the Company received a letter from the L&SWR in which it declared its own objections, mainly connected with the provision of more durable structures.
-The Seaton and Beer Company went to arbitration over the L&SWR's demands, and the arbitrator found that limited improvements only were required.
+At the end of February 1868 the company received a letter from the L&SWR in which it declared its own objections, mainly connected with the provision of more durable structures.
+The Seaton and Beer Railway Company went to arbitration over the L&SWR's demands, and the arbitrator found that limited improvements only were required.